Ruin Lust: Guide to Nero's Golden House, Domus Aurea, a Hidden Gem in Rome Italy

 the Golden Vault in Domus Aurea were you'll put on virtual reality goggles

 Here's my guide to visiting Nero's Domus Aurea, or Golden House, in Rome.
-If you're a history or archaeology buff like me, you'll be smitten with this secret underground place.
+If you're a history or archaeology buff like me, you'll be smitten with this secret underground palace.
 I think it's a must see site in Rome.
-But, because it's only open on weekends, the Golden House is still a hidden gem.
+But, because it's only been reopen on a limited basis since 2007, the Golden House is still a hidden gem.

 The Golden House was once the grandest building on earth.
 It's not your typical Roman tourist site, by any means.
 It's an excavation in progress, one of Rome's best archaeological sites.

 Built by Emperor Nero between 64-68 AD in the heart of imperial Rome, the sprawling property covered up to 300 acres.
 The facade and walls were adorned with frescos, gold leaf, glass mosaics, pearls, and marble.
 In natural light, it had a golden hue.

 But little of this wealth survived Nero's rule.
 As Nero's extravagance and tyranny spun out of control, rivals condemned both his reign and his emblematic palace.
 For a decade after his death, the palace was looted, destroyed, and filled in with brick.
 But the vivid frescos couldn't be pried off the walls.